diptigandhi24/frappe/frappe/public/js/bloomstack/controllers/web_components/README.md

 The web component controller is at the heart of our micro frontends approach to encapsulates and wrap common ui libraries into isolated web components.

-Web components built this controller have the following features:
+Web components built with this controller have the following features:

 - Automatic two way attribute to prop bindings
 - Automatic re-renderig on attribute changes
 - Attributes may be prefixed with a breakpoint to define values at different states of the ui.
+Ex: `<b-component [xs]my-attribute="extra small value" />`
 - Encapsulation via `open` or `closed` web components
 - Can inject style source data
 - Can define external css resources
+- Asynchronous rendering
+- Debounced rendering

 ## Wrapping a react component